 Related Reading: Best ABC Song for Kids That Will Make Them Dance & Enjoy

-13. Making Art with Thumb or Hand or Foot Impressions
+13. Making Art with Thumb, Hand, or Foot Impressions

 Most toddlers do not know how to go about making an art piece.
 But they love to play a role in helping make one!
-This activity allows them to do just that, and it also results in a beautiful piece of art that you can hang on your fridge or wall.
+This activity allows them to do just that, resulting in a beautiful piece of art that you can hang on your fridge or wall.

 Things you need: